Strasbourg Cathedral: Astronomical clock

 The astronomical clock, located in the south transept, is one of the most famous features of the cathedral.
 The first astronomical clock was installed in the cathedral from 1352–54 until 1500.
 It was called the Dreikönigsuhr ("three-king clock"), and was located at the opposite wall from where today's clock is.
 At noon, a group of three mechanical kings would prostrate themselves before the infant Jesus, while the chimes of the clock sounded the hour.

 In 1547 a new clock was begun by Christian Herlin and others, but the construction was interrupted when the cathedral was handed over to the Roman Catholic Church.
 Construction was resumed in 1571 by Conrad Dasypodius and the Habrecht brothers, and this clock was given a more ambitious program of mechanical figures.
 It was decorated with paintings by the Swiss painter Tobias Stimmer.
 This clock functioned until 1788, and can be seen today in the Strasbourg Museum of Decorative Arts.
-The present clock was built by Jean-Baptiste Schwilguẻ between 1837 and 1842.
+The present clock was built by Jean-Baptiste Schwilgué between 1837 and 1842.

 All the parts of the clock together are 18 m high.
-The clock shows much more than the official time; it also indicates solar time, the day of the week (each represented by a god of mythology), the month, the year, the sign of the zodiac, the phase of the moon and the position of several planets. .The lower part of the massive base of the clock has statues of Apollo and the Goddess Diana presenting a circular calendar of the liturgical year, whose revolving face with a globe points to the dates of major religious festivals and events.
+The clock shows much more than the official time; it also indicates solar time, the day of the week (each represented by a god of mythology), the month, the year, the sign of the zodiac, the phase of the moon and the position of several planets.
+The lower part of the massive base of the clock has statues of Apollo and the Goddess Diana presenting a circular calendar of the liturgical year, whose revolving face with a globe points to the dates of major religious festivals and events.
 This part of the clock is surrounded by painted figures representing the ancient empires – Greece, Assyria, Persia, and Rome.